 When the NMDA receptor is antagonized or blocked by a medication such as amantadine chronic pain may be alleviated.
 Amantadine alone is not an effective analgesic but when combined with other pain relievers, it adds an extra dimension of pain relief.
 At this time veterinary experience with this drug is rather limited but it seems to be emerging as helpful addition to pain relief regimens for dogs and cats.

 Typical situations where amantadine might be used:

-- Treatment of arthritis pain
+- Treatment of arthritis pain.

-- Treatment of neurologic pain (disk disease etc.)
+- Treatment of neurologic pain (disk disease etc.).

-- Treatment of pain associated with cancer, especially osteosarcoma
+- Treatment of pain associated with cancer, especially osteosarcoma.

-- Treatment of chronic pain associated with declaw surgery (inadequate pain relief after surgery can create the “wind up” phenomenon described above.)
+- Treatment of chronic pain associated with declaw surgery (inadequate pain relief after surgery can create the “wind up” phenomenon described above).

-Diarrhea, flatulence, and agitation has been described.
+Diarrhea, flatulence, and agitation have been described.
 Humans have reported hallucinations, dizziness, and other forms of mental side effects.
 Overdose (in humans) has resulted in heart problems (abnormal rhythm and high blood pressure) as well as seizures and respiratory distress.